premchander-revature/interviewquestions/DesignPatterns-IS/DesignPatterns.md

 ---

-23. Which design pattern is used to get a way to access the elements of a collection object in sequential manner?
+23. Which design pattern is used to get a way to access the elements of a collection object in sequential manner?p1

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)